kavun/Asterope/README.md

 ### Done ###
 * Player moves around the screen and click event fires the `player.shoot()`
 * Player and enemy sprites in place as well
-* Collission in place as well as Game Over Screen if you die
+* Collision in place as well as Game Over Screen if you die
 * Player now shoots towards the cursor
 * Added scrolling "stary" background, changed the bullet color to white as well as Game Over text color so they are visible
 * Fullscreen